-The Honda RA302 was a while in the making.
-The Japanese giant had arrived in F1 in '64.
-It came equipped with its transversely-mounted V12 motor.
-A complex masterpiece of engineering, the V12 was the talk of the GP paddock.
-Honda took almost two seasons to make it to the top step of the podium.
-Their first win came in Mexico - in the last race of the 1.5-litre era.
-If Honda thought that was job done, they were wrong.
-In '66 and '67, results were distinctly lacklustre.
-At the time, all of the engines were overweight - certainly by today's standards, at least.
-Honda's exotic powerplant, though, tipped the scales at 100lb more than its rivals.
-Not what you want in F1!
+Honda\’s RA302 car was a while in the making.
+The Japanese giant arrived in F1 in \’64.
+It brought with it a transversely-mounted V12 motor.
+A complex masterpiece of engineering, it was the talk of the GP world.
+It took Honda nearly two seasons to make it to the top step of the podium.
+The first win came in Mexico – in the final race of the 1.5-litre era.
+If Honda thought they had cracked it, they were ahead of themselves.
+In \’66 and \’67, results were lacklustre.
+At the time, all F1 engines were heavy.
+Honda\’s exotic V12, though, tipped the scales at 100lb more than its rivals.
+Not ideal!

-Thankfully for Honda, John Surtees was at hand.
-By the start of the '68 season, he had helped develop the RA301 car.
+Thankfully for Honda, John Surtees was on the driving roster.
+By the start of the \’68 season, he had helped develop the RA301 car.
 It was tidier of design than its predecessor.
 It was also more powerful.
-Surtees was assured that a lightweight V12 was on the way.
-Which was when head honcho Soichiro Honda threw a serious-sized spanner in the works.
-First and foremost, his sights were set on selling N600 saloon cars.
-They were still air-cooled.
-Nor did Honda-san overlook his motorcycle division.
-The bikes, too, were powered by air-cooled engines.
-For Mr Honda, bread and butter business trumped motorsport activity.
-He ordered his race department to come up with an air-cooled alternative.
-The lightweight V12 Surtees had been promised was put on the back-burner.
+Surtees was assured that a lightweight V12 was on its way.
+At that point, head honcho Soichiro Honda threw a spanner in the works.
+Well, it was his works, to be fair!
+Honda-san\’s priority was selling N600 saloon cars.
+Their engines were still air-cooled.
+Honda\’s increasingly successful motorcycles were also on Soichiro\’s mind.
+They, too, were air-cooled.
+For Mr Honda, bread and butter business trumped motorsport.
+He instructed the race department to come up with an air-cooled motor – to match the roadsters\’ powerplants.
+The lightweight V12 Surtees had been promised was mothballed.

-In due course, Soichiro Honda got his air-cooled race-car.
-Parked in the Silverstone paddock, the Honda RA302 looked a dream.
+In due course, Soichiro got his air-cooled F1 car.
+Parked in Silverstone\’s paddock, the Honda RA302 looked a dream.
 Light and compact, its 120° V8 sat snugly at the back of a monocoque chassis.
-It was duly fired up - with Innes Ireland at the wheel.
+When the time came to fire it up, Innes Ireland was at the wheel.
 The erstwhile Lotus legend was now a journalist.
-He was about to take the RA302 out for its first test-drive.
+Ireland was about to take the RA302 out for its first test-drive.
 When he returned to the paddock, it was not with good news.
-Handling-wise, the RA302 was all over the shop.
-That did not improve Surtees' mood - which was already testy.
-He had not even known the car was coming.
-Never mind that it had been entered in the French GP!
-He flatly declined to have anything to do with the underdeveloped car.
-Honda France stepped into the breach.
-Jo Schlesser - looking to move up from F2 to F1 - would do the driving at Rouens.
-Come race-day, and the weather was dreadful!
-Schlesser and the RA302 started towards the back of the grid.
-Surtees, meanwhile - still in the RA301 - was soon vying for the lead.
-On only the second lap, Schlesser's air-cooled engine cut out.
-The RA302 careened into a bank, and caught fire.
+Handling-wise, he said, the new car was all over the shop.
+Surtees\’ mood that day was already testy – and Ireland\’s report did not improve it.
+Surtees had not even known the car was coming, until the last minute.
+Never mind that it was already entered in the upcoming French GP.
+Surtees declined to have anything further to do with the RA302 – which was clearly way underdeveloped.
+Honda France duly stepped into the GP breach.
+Jo Schlesser – looking to move from F2 to F1 – would do the driving at Rouens.
+Come race day, the French weather was dreadful.
+Schlesser – and the RA302 – started towards the back of the grid.
+Surtees, meanwhile – driving the RA301 – was vying for the lead.
+On only the second lap, Schlesser\’s new air-cooled engine let go.
+The RA302 careened into a bank and caught fire.
 Tragically, the French ace died in the blaze.
-Later that year - at Monza, Italy - Surtees did finally drive the recalcitrant car.
-But, it was to no avail.
-At the end of the '68 season, Honda withdrew from racing.
-Perhaps chastened by their experience with the RA302, they did not return until the '80s.
+Later that year – in the Italian GP, at Monza – Surtees did finally drive the recalcitrant RA302.
+But, to no avail.
+At the end of the \’68 season – perhaps chastened by the RA302 experience – Honda withdrew from racing.
+It did not return until the Eighties!